These Easy Cinnamon Raisin Biscuits are tender, flaky and studded with sweet, plump raisins. Ridiculously easy, ridiculously delicious!

 - If you don’t have buttermilk, make your own.
 Place 1 tablespoon of fresh lemon juice or vinegar in a measuring cup.
 Fill to 1 cup level with milk and stir well.
 Allow the mixture to sit for 5-10 minutes or until slightly thickened.
-The mixture may curdle a bit, that’s okay!
 Use in recipes in lieu of buttermilk.

-- Don’t skip chilling the buttermilk!
+- This is REALLY important - don’t skip chilling the buttermilk!
 It makes this recipe work!
 If the buttermilk is not really cold, the little butter globules won’t form.

 - Our daughter lived in London for 7 years.
 During my visits there I learned the UK all-purpose flour (plain flour) is a bit different and it seemed I needed more, probably closer to 2¼ cups.

 - These biscuits freeze well, either baked or unbaked.
 Just place biscuits on a sheet pan or a plate spaced at least a half inch from each other.
 Freeze till frozen, then transfer biscuits to a ziplock bag or air-tight storage container.
-If the biscuits have been baked, allow them to thaw and then warm in the oven before serving.
-If frozen unbaked, you can go right from the freezer to the oven.
+If the biscuits have been baked, allow them to thaw and then warm them in the oven before serving.
+If you decide to freeze these biscuits unbaked, they can go right from the freezer to the oven.
 Allow a few extra minutes in baking time.

 - I use a large trigger ice cream scooper to scoop up my biscuits into nice consistent-sized mounds.
 A little trick is to spray the scooper with non-stick cooking spray for easy scooping.